Living London

 Living London, via NFSA Australia

 Just so the audience for these films.
-The people of Australia and New Zealand, to whom the Taits showed Living London and the Corricks showed The Streets of London) saw a different film to that seen in the UK and elsewhere, and it is a different film again for those of us lucky to see it (or some of it) again today.
+The people of Australia and New Zealand (for whom the Taits showed Living London and the Corricks showed The Streets of London) saw a different film to that seen in the UK and elsewhere, and it is a different film again for those of us lucky to see it (or some of it) again today.
 One audience saw in it a cause for pride, one with delight in familiarity, another with a sense of nostalgia.
 The New Zealand crime write Ngaio Marsh, in her memoir Black Beech and Honeydew, writes how Living London conformed to the dream she had of that place so far away:

 Not only had I always wanted to go but I had always felt quite sure that sooner or later it would happen.
 When I was about twelve years old, a silent film called Living London came to New Zealand and we went to it several times.
 It ravished me.
 It was extremely long, jerky and rather dim and it was not at all surprising.
 It did not contradict anything I had imagined about London but seemed rather to confirm my dreams.
 I mean real dreams as well as waking ones.
 I had dreamt often and vividly of The Strand and Piccadilly, of Ludgate Hill and Threadneedle Street.
 Always it was night time and I was alone in the crowded streets, exhilarated.
 Perhaps these dreams were engendered by my father and Gramp when they gossiped about Old Smoky and perhaps by David Copperfield, Bleak House and Our Mutual Friend, all of which I read when I was very young indeed.
 You may say it was a foredone, romantic and unreal London that I conjured up for myself.